 It is one of my favorite stories.
 There is a giant, whose name is George.
 On his way home, he meets various animals who desperately need his help and his clothes.
 It contains eighteen kids’ yoga poses.
 Enjoy it!

-George came to a tiny ruined house (House: Standing with your legs wide, hands together above your head, making a pointy roof).
+George came to a tiny, ruined house (House: Open your legs wide but a comfortable distance apart.
+Lift your arms up over your head bringing your hands together.).
 Beside the house stood lots of mice, all squeaking.
 “Our house burned down, and we have nowhere to live.
-I wish we had a new house” said the mother mouse (Mouse: We kneel down and tuck ourselves into a little tiny ball, like a mouse).
+I wish we had a new house” said the mother mouse (Mouse: Sitting on your heels, bend forward.
+Rest your forehead on the mat in front of you.
+Place your arms wherever you feel comfortable, they can be extended or down by your sides.).
 He took off one of his shoes.
 The shoe made a perfect home for them.
-George had to hop along the road now, but he didn’t mind (Flamingo: Standing up, lift one leg up towards your bottom and take hold of your ankle.
-Lift your other arm up to the sky).
+George had to hop along the road now, but he didn’t mind (Flamingo / Hopping: Standing tall, lift one leg back towards your bottom grasping your foot.
+Lift your other arm up to the sky.
+Keep the chest out while maintaining the balance.).

 George came to campsite.
-Beside a tent stood a fox who was crying (Downward facing Dog/ Fox: We press our feet and hands into the floor as we lift our bottoms to the sky).
+Beside a tent stood a fox who was crying (Downward Dog/Fox: Coming to all fours, tuck the toes, lift your knees.
+Send your hips up and back.).
 “I dropped my sleeping bag in a puddle.
-I wish I had a warm, dry sleeping bag” said the fox.
+I wish I had a warm, dry sleeping bag,” said the fox.
 George took off one of his socks.
 It made a very fine sleeping bag.

 Body Relaxation: Please lie down.
 Feel your body still and calm.
 Take a few breaths.
 Breathe in through your nose.
 Breathe out through your mouth.
 Now stretch your feet and relax… stretch your legs and relax… your hands, arms and relax… wrinkle your face, your nose, eyes, forehead, mouth, and relax… And finally stretch your body… Feel completely relaxed and still.